proflim123/rmua/README.md

 eg rosrun map_server map_server _file_name:="map2.pgm"

 If you choose not to declare the file name in the rosrun command it will default to the previous given file_name.
-If on the first time you run it, you don't declare file_name the node won't load any image
+If you don't declare file_name on the very first time you run it, the node won't load and publish any image

 The message, when echoed has -1s and 0s instead of 255s and 0s.
 This is because 255 is stored in the OpenCV Mat as 11111111 in unsigned binary.
 However, the integer array in the message reads it as signed, and 11111111 in 2's complement is -1.
 However, as long as the empty dots can be distinguished from the occupied dots, and the subscriber knows the difference, it should not be a problem.